ionic-enterprise/auth-playground-vue/README.md

   }
 ```

+#### Backend API

+The backend API composable sets the Axios configuration to access our backend API.
+It also defines a couple of HTTTP interceptors that we need.

+##### The Request Interceptor

+The Request interceptor operates on outbound requests.
+It gets the access token from the authentication service and appends it to the headers as a bearer token.

+If an access token cannot be obtained, the request will still be sent, but it will be sent without a bearer token.
+In such a case, if the API requires a token in order to process the request it should result in a 401 error.

+##### The Response Interceptor

+The Response interceptor examines HTTP responses and redirects to the login page when result has a 401 error status.

 ### Auth Guard

 This application has a single route guard that determines if the user is authenticated.
 It redirects to the login page if they are not.
 To determine if the user is authenticated, it uses Auth Connect's `isAuthenticated()` method.
 This method resolves `true` or `false` depending on whether or not a non-expired access token exists.
 If the token exists but is expired, it will attempt a refresh operation first if the backend provider supports refresh tokens.

-### HTTP Interceptors

-#### The Auth Interceptor

-The Auth interceptor operates on outbound requests.
-It gets the access token from the authentication service and appends it to the headers as a bearer token.

-If an access token cannot be obtained, the request will still be sent, but it will be sent without a bearer token.
-In such a case, if the API requires a token in order to process the request it should result in a 401 error.

-#### The Unauth Interceptor

-The Unauth interceptor examines HTTP responses and redirects to the login page when result has a 401 error status.
+With a Vue application like this, the auth guard is set up along with the routes in `src/router`.

 ## Pages

 ### Login Page

 The login page allows the user to authenticate themselves via any of our providers.
-The AWS provider as well as the "Sign in with email" option use the following credentials:
+The AWS and Auth0 providers as well as the "Sign in with email" option use the following credentials:

 - **email:** `test@ionic.io`
 - **password:** `Ion54321`